Gcse Jekyll And Hyde Quotes

 9. "That night I lay down in my bed, I dreamed; I dreamed I was an ape.

 This powerful dream sequence reveals the primal, animalistic nature lurking beneath the surface of Jekyll's persona.
 The transformation into an ape is symbolic of regression to a state of pure instinct, devoid of reason or morality.
-It underscores the power of repressed desires and the potential for humanity to descend into savagery.
+In practice, it underscores the power of repressed desires and the potential for humanity to descend into savagery.
 This hints at Darwinian influences on Stevenson's writing, which considers the evolutionary relationship between humans and apes.

 10. "The murders in the Rue Morgue are all very well; but, I suppose, you don't think the old man was much hurt."

 This quote from the novel shows Enfield's casual and detached attitude towards the disturbing incident he witnessed involving Hyde.
-It highlights the indifference and lack of empathy that pervades Victorian society, and how easily shocking acts of violence can be dismissed.
+Plus, it highlights the indifference and lack of empathy that pervades Victorian society, and how easily shocking acts of violence can be dismissed.
 It emphasizes the societal apathy towards the darker side of human nature and the consequences of ignoring such behaviour.

 Thematic Significance of the Quotes: